ajay0988/lampstack/README.md

-# lampstack

-# Simple LAMP Application setup Devtron
+# Simple LAMP Application setup using Devtron
 This is a simple LAMP application written to support the simulation of application deployments using Devtron tool.
 The application acts like a 'wall', where users can post comments that are stored in a database(mysql) and displayed on the main page for everyone to see.

 ## Database Schema